There’s a lot of stuff out there about getting a Nevada divorce.

 Are you fighting each other every step of the way?
 If so, you can expect to spend a lot more than a couple who can divorce with an uncontested divorce.

 Do you own a business?
-Will your business need to be valued for purposes of dividing it?
 If so, you might have to spend money on a business valuation expert and/or a forensic accountant.

-Do you have children?
+Are young children involved?
 Have you and your spouse agreed to custody, visitation and child support?
-If not, you could spend money on family mediation, court ordered custody evaluators and child psychologists.
+If not, you could spend money on family mediation, court ordered custody expert and child psychologists.

 In our experience, the average contested divorce will cost anywhere from a few thousand to several thousand dollars.
 Most uncontested divorces cost under a few thousand dollars.

 Again, how much your divorce will cost you will depend on many factors.
-What we can say for sure is having a competent and knowledgeable divorce lawyer on your side can save you thousands dollars, if not tens of thousands of dollars, in the long run.
+Having a competent and knowledgeable divorce lawyer on your side can save you thousands dollars in the long run.